 Houseplants and fresh greenery are key to my neutral decorating style … but first came my love of flowers.

 As a teenager, when other girls were covering their bedroom walls with cute boys and fashion tips, mine were filled with magazine tear outs of flowers.
 Martha Stewart Weddings was my first subscription and I couldn’t wait to pore over the pages looking at all the breathtaking bouquets, boutonnieres, arches and table arrangements.
-I noticed the color combinations, learn their names, and mostly, just admired the beauty and intricacy of each petal, each leaf, each bud.
+I noticed the color combinations, learned the flower names, and mostly, just admired the beauty and intricacy of each petal, each leaf, each bud.

 This love of flowers grew deeper when I met my future mother-in-law.